nelsongt/mfiaDLTS2/README.md

     pip install zhinst

-Then to run mfiaDLTS2 use the command line cd into the mfiaDLTS2 folder and type:
+Then to run mfiaDLTS2 use the command line, cd into the mfiaDLTS2 folder and type:

     python mfiaMain.py